 If you have a column or measure that contains website URLs, you can use conditional formatting to apply those URLs to fields as active links.
-You’ll find this option under the Conditional formatting card in the formatting pane.
+You’ll find this option under the Cell elements card in the formatting pane.

 Turn Web URL On, and select a field to use as the URL for the column.
 Once applied, the values in that field (column) become active links.
 Hover to see the link, and select to jump to that page.

 With the matrix visual, you can apply conditional formatting (colors and shading and data bars) to the background of cells within the matrix, and you can apply conditional formatting to the text and values themselves.

 To apply conditional formatting, select the matrix visual and open the Format pane.
 Expand the Cell elements card and for Background color, Font color, or Data bars, turn the slider to On.
 Turning on one of these options makes its definitions icon available.
 When you select that icon, you can customize the colors and values for the color formatting.

 Select a definitions icon to display a dialog that you can use to make adjustments.
 This example shows the dialog for Data bars.

 A ragged hierarchy has levels with no data.
 A good example is a company employee matrix.
 A company has many levels, from CEO on down.
 The CEO is the highest level in the hierarchy and reports to no other employees.
 Any other company employee, on the other hand, may report to a chain of managers who report to a vice-president who reports to the CEO.
 Depending on their level in the hierarchy and the way their department is organized, employees may have data for one, two, five, or ten levels in the hierarchy.
 And, for any given employee, there may be no data for particular hierarchy levels.

 There is currently no way to hide blank rows or identical parent and child values.
 And you can’t control which levels of the hierarchy can and can’t be expanded.
 However, there are a few steps you can take to make the visual look more appealing.